 The potential for earning money on Twitch is huge: the uber-popular streamer Ninja (aka Richard Tyler Blevins) reportedly signed a multi-million-dollar contract with Twitch itself in September 2020.
 Obviously, not everyone will make that much.

 Your options for making money are also limited by what type of streamer you are: a regular user, a Twitch Affiliate, or a Twitch Partner.

 As a regular user, you don’t really have access yet to any of the tools that bigger names use to earn money directly through Twitch itself.
 But that doesn’t mean you still can’t earn money.

 Here are some other ways you can earn money by live streaming on Twitch:

 - Donations.
 You can ask for donations directly from your followers via Paypal, Venmo, etc. You can also set up your own Patreon account off of Twitch and ask for recurring donations that way.

 - Affiliate links.
-Twitch is owned by Amazon, who makes it super easy to add in affiliate links for products you like directly in your channel.
+Twitch is owned by Amazon, which makes it super easy to add affiliate links for products you like directly in your channel.
 Keep in mind — having affiliate links is separate from being a Twitch Affiliate.